sderose/zsh_argparse/README.md

 using the `--var_style` option on `parse_new`).
-Errors such as unrecognized option or a value not matching what is required for a given option, are reported, and cause zerg_parse to return a non-zero return code, which you may use to exit your function as shown.
+Errors such as unrecognized option or a value not matching what is required for a given option, are reported, and cause zerg_parse to return a non-zero return code, which you may use to leave your function if desired:

 ```
     zerg_parse MYPARSER "$@" || return $?